Tana Mongeau Defends Marriage To Jake Paul After Saying Their Wedding Was ‘For Fun And Content’

 — Stephanie McNeal (@stephemcneal) July 29, 2019

 As TMZ reports, some fans of the controversial YouTube couple have been demanding refunds because the audio and video quality was subpar.
-According to TMZ, over 60,000 people paid between $50-75 to watch the wedding but the stream only lasted for ten minutes.
+According to TMZ, over 60,000 people paid between $50-75 to watch the wedding but the stream only lasted for 10 minutes.
 Their report claims that Apple and Google Play will be shelling out refunds to people who downloaded the Halogen app to watch the wedding.

 View this post on Instagram